 Since ICD-10’s inception, there’s been a lot of debate as to the difference between A (initial encounter) and D (subsequent encounter) with respect to rehab therapy encounters.
 In fact, on a recent CMS national provider call, one attendee asked for clarification, and here’s the CMS representative’s response (per this call transcript): “There is no specific hard set definition of what active treatment is.
 There are some examples that are given in the official guidelines, such as surgical treatment, emergency department encounter, and that type of situation.
 So they’re—it’s not an all-exhaustive list.
 But what I think is probably clearer is that for the subsequent encounters, usually those are where there’s routine healing or a problem with the healing.”

-Download Your Copy of the One ICD-10 FAQ to Rule Them All.
+We’ve got you covered.
+Enter your email address below, and we’ll send you a copy of the One ICD-10 FAQ to Rule Them All.

 How Do I Code for Surgical Aftercare?